cdelorme/system-setup/readme.md

 Unconfirmed:

 - xorg.conf auto-generation on VM does not contain the `SwapBuffer` value, guessing I'll need to test it on raw hardware to see if I have to manually append/prepend that value to the Device block.

+Documentation:

+- it would be beneficial to replace complicated lists of settings with screenshots from the actual OS, which I plan to do in the future.